On Efficient Approximate Queries over Machine Learning Models: Problem Studied

-Effectively processing an \query query requires determining: (1) \textit{How many oracle calls are required to find a valid answer w.h.p.?} and (2) \textit{How good is the returned answer under a given CR?} The first question is important since oracle invocations are expensive and must be reduced.
+\end{small} A query specifies a user-given measure $\measure$, which can be either $\precis$ for precision or $\recall$ for recall, to measure answer quality, and a target $\gamma \in (0,1)$.
+In the former case, it is called a \textit{Precision-Target} (PT) query and in the latter, \textit{Recall-Target} (RT) query.
+We call $Ans \subseteq D$ a \textit{valid} answer iff $\measure(Ans) \geq \gamma$.
+For $M$, we use $\measurecomp$ to denote its \textit{complementary rate} (CR): when $\measure = \precis$ (resp., $\recall$), $\measurecomp$ stands for $\recall$ (resp., $\precis$).
+Given a query, we are interested in returning valid answers w.h.p.
+For any $S \subseteq D$, the \textit{probability of success} for $M(S)$ is $\pos(S, M, \gamma) := Pr[\measure(S) \geq \gamma]$.
+We generalize FRNN queries to \textit{Approximate Oracle-Sensitive FRNN} (\query) \textit{queries}. \begin{definition} [\query Query] Given a dataset $D$, a query object $q$, a radius $r$, a failure rate $\delta$, a main measure $\measure$ and corresponding target $\gamma \in (0,1)$, an \query query asks for a valid answer $Ans \subseteq D$ w.h.p., i.e., such that $\pos(Ans, M, \gamma) \geq 1 - \delta$. \end{definition} Effectively processing an \query query requires determining: (1) \textit{How many oracle calls are required to find a valid answer w.h.p.?} and (2) \textit{How good is the returned answer under a given CR?} The first question is important since oracle invocations are expensive and must be reduced.
 The second question is important because a technically valid answer could be uninformative.
 For instance, if a user specifies $\measure=\precis$ with a high target $\gamma$, the empty set is always a valid answer.
-Similarly, returning (nearly) the whole dataset is always a valid answer when $\measure=\recall$.
-Thus, we formulate the following problem: \begin{problem} [\query Problem] Given a dataset $D$ and an \query query $Q$, find a valid answer $Ans \subseteq D$ to $Q$ w.h.p. such that (i) the number of oracle calls incurred is \textit{minimal} and (ii) the complementary rate $\measurecomp(Ans)$ achieved is \textit{maximal} subject to (i). \end{problem} The \query Problem is challenging given that we want to optimize two objectives (i.e., oracle usage and CR) under validity and success probability constraints.
-We will show that \textit{under certain conditions, we can efficiently return high probability valid answers with minimal or zero oracle calls and maximal expected CRs}.
+Similarly, returning (nearly) the whole dataset is always a valid answer when $\measure=\recall$. \begin{problem} [\query Problem] Given a dataset $D$ and an \query query $Q$, find a valid answer $Ans \subseteq D$ to $Q$ w.h.p. such that (i) the number of oracle calls incurred is \textit{minimal} and (ii) the complementary rate $\measurecomp(Ans)$ achieved is \textit{maximal} subject to (i). \end{problem} The \query Problem is challenging given that we want to optimize two objectives (i.e., oracle usage and CR) under validity and success probability constraints.
+We will show that \textit{under certain conditions, we can efficiently return high probability valid answers with minimal or zero oracle calls and maximal expected CR}.

 \eat{